-- Students will complete one WIL module per semester, where each WIL module carries 8 credits. - These modules aim to equip students with the necessary pedagogical knowledge that will enable them to integrate and apply the knowledge they encounter in their academic modules with the authentic experience they gain during WIL in a school. - Each module also includes portfolio assignments to afford students the opportunity of demonstrating their ability to apply theoretical knowledge in a practical context. - The modules aim to integrate the two types of practical learning, namely learning from practice and learning in practice. - The WIL modules focus on learning from practice by guiding students in the implementation of competency-based teaching activities. - Students will need to implement such activities during the six-week compulsory practicum period per year and provide proof of applied competence in the form of a work-integrated portfolio. - Students are already practising Grade R teachers, and during Year 1 and Year 2, students will identify 15 days for WIL during each semester.
+- The WIL modules aim to equip students with the necessary pedagogical knowledge that will enable them to integrate and apply the knowledge they encounter in their academic modules with the authentic experience they gain during WIL in a school. - Each module also includes portfolio assignments to afford students the opportunity of demonstrating their ability to apply theoretical knowledge in a practical context. - The WIL modules aim to integrate the two types of practical learning, namely learning from practice and learning in practice. - The WIL modules focus on learning from practice by guiding students in the implementation of competency-based teaching activities. - Students will need to implement such activities during the six-week compulsory practicum period per year and provide proof of applied competence in the form of a work-integrated portfolio. - Students are already practising Grade R teachers, and will identify 15 days for WIL during each semester.
 This timeslot should be arranged in collaboration with the school principal and the support teacher, who will act as a mentor during this time.
-In Year 3, students are assessed through a formal WIL assessment by an accredited assessor or NWU lecturer during a specific timeslot, as indicated in the information booklet for each semester. - It is the responsibility of the enrolled students, who are practising ECD teachers, but who need to implement WIL at another, more suitable venue (e.g. a school with Gr R or with an EMIS number), to obtain permission from a school in their area that will be prepared
+After the student has passed at least four of the six WIL modules, arrangements will be made by the NWU WIL office for a formal WIL assessment to be done by an accredited assessor or NWU lecturer at a time arranged with the student by the WIL office.
+A mark of 60% or higher is assigned when the student is evaluated as competent in practice.
+Should a student not attain this subminimum for the formal WIL practical assessment, the mentor will be asked to support the student in areas that need to be improved and a new date will be arranged for a follow-up formal practical assessment. - It is the responsibility of the enrolled students to register on the WISL system each year.

-- to host them for WIL.
+- It is the responsibility of the enrolled students, who are practising ECD teachers, but who need to implement WIL at another, more suitable venue (e.g. a school with Gr R or with an EMIS number), to obtain permission from a school in their area that will be prepared to host them for WIL.
 Students should also arrange with the school principal for the most suitable time to visit the school for WIL. - Students need to include the completed and signed PR 02 E Form with the application.
-This form needs to be resubmitted each time there is a change of school where a student implements WIL or a change in Mentor.
+This form needs to be resubmitted each time there is a change of school where a student implements WIL or a change in mentor.

-EDU.3.2 LIST OF ALL MODULES
+EDU.3.2 LIST OF MODULES

-All Grade R students must specialise to teach two languages, one at Home Language level (HL) and the other as a Conversational Language level.
+All Grade R students must specialise to teach two languages, one at Home Language1 level (HL) and the other as a Conversational Language level.

-Module code Descriptive name Prerequisite NQF level Credits RALT 211 Emergent Reading and Phonics in the Home Language (HL)): Afrikaans RLSA121 6 8 RCDP 211 Child development and perceptual skills None 6 16 RCLA 221 Conversational Language Proficiency: Afrikaans None 6 8 RCLE 221 Conversational Language Proficiency: Sepedi None 6 8 RCLO 221 Conversational Language Proficiency: Sesotho None 6 8 RCLP 221 Conversational Language Proficiency: English None 6 8 RCLS 221 Conversational Language Proficiency: Setswana None 6 8 RCLW 221 Conversational Language Proficiency: siSwati None 6 8
+Module code Descriptive name Prerequisite NQF level Credits RALT 211 Emergent Reading and Phonics in the Home Language (HL): Afrikaans RLSA121 6 8 RCDP 211 Child development and perceptual skills None 6 16 RCLA 221 Conversational Language Proficiency: Afrikaans None 6 8 RCLE 221 Conversational Language Proficiency: Sepedi None 6 8 RCLO 221 Conversational Language Proficiency: Sesotho None 6 8 RCLP 221 Conversational Language Proficiency: English None 6 8

-This programme component was previously referred to as 'Language of Teaching and Learning' (LoLT) but due to changes in the MRTEQ document, and according the school language policy of the DoE, it is now referred to as 'Home Language'.
+1 This programme component was previously referred to as 'Language of Teaching and Learning' (LoLT) but due to changes in the MRTEQ document, and according the school language policy of the DoE, it is now referred to as 'Home Language'.